OKRs—objectives and key results—are used by many organizations to help align individual, team, and business goals.

 - Reduce sick days per employee from 2 to 1 day per month.

-OKR example for performance management
+HR OKR examples for performance management

 Objective: help standardize performance management across the business.